tarwn/lessthandot-hugo/blogs/content/posts/2013-01-15-displaying-net-build-warnings-in.md

   - teamcity

 ---
-I like it when I kick off a build and there aren&#8217;t any warnings.
-Unfortunately I&#8217;m forgetful and it&#8217;s always easier to edit the code now then it is 3 months later (when I remember to look at the warnings).
+I like it when I kick off a build and there aren't any warnings.
+Unfortunately I'm forgetful and it's always easier to edit the code now then it is 3 months later (when I remember to look at the warnings).
 When I put together [my sample Continuous Delivery project][1], I was using Jenkins, which provided plugins for capturing warnings.
 It was nice to have visual feedback when I added a new warning, see how many were outstanding, have a list of outstanding warnings available on demand, and when I had a few minutes and fixed some of them, positive feedback by watching the warning chart slowly go down.

 <div style="background-color: #CCFFCC; border: 2px solid #BBEEBB; border-width: 2px 2px 2px 14px; margin: .5em; padding: .5em">
   <strong>June 2016 Update:</strong> Good news!
 Mitch Terlisner took this original idea and improved on it, then shared those updates.
 You can see the updated version (using TeamCity 9) and instructions here: <a href="/index.php/enterprisedev/application-lifecycle-management/improved-teamcity-net-build-warnings/" title="Improved TeamCity .Net Build Warnings">Improved TeamCity .Net Build Warnings</a>